Differentiating Common Annular Lesions: Tinea Corporis vs Granuloma Annulare

 A 51-year-old woman presented to her primary care physician with a self-diagnosis of “ringworm” on the dorsum of her left hand and her right posterior calf.
 The nonpruritic, violaceous, annular, and erythematous plaques were diagnosed as tinea corporis and clotrimizol antifungal cream was prescribed.
 The rash persisted despite 2 weeks of treatment and the patient was referred to a dermatologist.

 A biopsy from the lesion on the hand was consistent with features of localized granuloma annulare.
-The patient was reassured that the condition was self-limiting.
+The patient was reassured that the condition was self-limited.
 The lesion on her calf, however, grew larger and new nummular and annular plaques developed that ultimately involved her legs, arms, abdomen, and back.

 Tinea corporis and granuloma annulare are commonly seen in primary care practice.
 They have similar presentations, and subtle differences, and so are often misdiagnosed.
 A missed or erroneous diagnosis can lead to initial treatment failure and/or unnecessary therapy.